API Gateway: Backend for Frontend

 Benefits of An API Gateway

-API gateways benefit us in implementing A/B testing, caching, managing access quotas, API health monitoring, API versioning, Chaos monkey testing, and a lot more.
-Let’s touch some of the following benefits.
+API gateways benefit us in implementing A/B testing, caching, managing access quotas, API health monitoring, API versioning, Chaos monkey testing, monetization, and a lot more.
+Let’s touch on some of the following benefits.

 Every time an API call is performed, it has to access the services using public IP addresses.
 This exposes risks.